 - Saving in fuel – as the world debates on strategies to address issues such as depletion of fossil fuels and their growing costs, this project is a simple yet firm step towards making these schools self-reliant in terms of their energy needs.

-- Awareness of issues such as Renewable Energy and Environment – children from schools using solar cookers have gone home and discussed these with their parents.
+- Awareness to issues such as Renewable Energy and Environment – children from schools using solar cookers have gone home and discussed these with their parents.
 There have been many instances of parents enquiring about these cookers, costs, sizes etc from the teachers.
 Hundreds of school children see the food being cooked on solar cookers and eat the same food in their lunch.
-This brings in confidence in these students that technology is there, which works.
-We perceive this as one of our biggest gains to teach our future generation, by practicing green technology for their own use.
+This brings in confidence in these students that the technology is there, which works.
+We perceive this as one of our biggest gains to teach our future generation, by practicing the green technology for their own use.

-- Economic benefits – Considering LPG saving as above, financial saving varies from Rs.
+- Economic benefits – Considering LPG saving as above financial saving varies from Rs.
 500 to Rs.
 1000 at subsidized rate and Rs.
 900 to Rs.
 1600 per month at market rate.

 WOTR is pleased with the initial response of the project.
 There is definitely the opportunity to take this to a larger area as many schools in the vicinity of our project villages have been enquiring about these cookers.
 We have received considerable interest from the local administration and district authorities.
 The district collector of Ahmednagar, Dr. Sanjeev Kumar, highly appreciated the initiative after having personally seen a few of our project locations and has taken a keen interest in exploring possibilities of scaling up this project to a wider network of schools in the district.
 Many of the ashram schools have also shown plenty of interest in this project.
 Considering their firewood usage is more than 10 times that of a day school or aanganwaadi, the savings in terms of firewood can be huge if this is successful.